 are you interested in visiting us?

 College representatives visit John F. Kennedy High School during the school year to provide information about their colleges and programs.
 You must sign up on Family Connection and print out your pass at least one day ahead of time to attend a presentation with a visiting college representative.
 A full and up-to-date list of current college visits is always available in your Naviance profile.
-If you have questions about any of these visits, please see Ms. Rocha in the College and Career Center.
+If you have questions about any of these visits, please see Ms. Robinson-Casey in the College and Career Center.

 - Montgomery College Admissions Webpage: All the information you need about preparing for college and what MC has to offer.
 Also includes dates for information sessions and tours and a link to a blog.